on orders of $85 or more

 Nugent Settlers in Canada in the 19th Century

-- Elizabeth Nugent, aged 25, arrived in Saint John, NB in 1833 aboard the ship "John & Mary" from Belfast
+- Elizabeth Nugent, aged 25, arrived in Saint John, New Brunswick in 1833 aboard the ship "John & Mary" from Belfast, Ireland

-- Margaret Nugent, aged 19, arrived in Saint John, NB in 1833 aboard the ship "John & Mary" from Belfast
+- Margaret Nugent, aged 19, arrived in Saint John, New Brunswick in 1833 aboard the ship "John & Mary" from Belfast, Ireland

-- Mary Jane Nugent, aged 28, arrived in Saint John, NB in 1833 aboard the ship "John & Mary" from Belfast
+- Mary Jane Nugent, aged 28, arrived in Saint John, New Brunswick in 1833 aboard the ship "John & Mary" from Belfast, Ireland

-- William Nugent, aged 24, a labourer, arrived in Saint John, NB aboard the ship "Ambassador" in 1834
+- William Nugent, aged 24, a labourer, arrived in Saint John, New Brunswick aboard the ship "Ambassador" in 1834

-- Michael Nugent, aged 11, arrived in Saint John, NB aboard the ship "Ambassador" in 1834
+- Michael Nugent, aged 11, arrived in Saint John, New Brunswick aboard the ship "Ambassador" in 1834

 Nugent Settlers in Australia in the 19th Century